Peter-32/neatbook/README.md

 ## Using

 1. Create a new project directory
-2. Create a python file with this code:
+2. Create a python file with this code inside that directory:

       from neatbook.neatbook import *
       Neatbook()